datalad-handbook/book/docs/basics/101-130-yodaproject.rst

    file) is downloaded, and, importantly, the dataset recorded *where* it was obtained from thanks to :command:`datalad download-url`, thus complying to the second YODA principle.
-   This way, upon an installation of the dataset, DataLad knows where to obtain the file content from.
-You can :command:`datalad install` the iris dataset and find out with a ``git annex whereis iris.csv`` command.
+   This way, upon cloning the dataset, DataLad knows where to obtain the file content from.
+You can :command:`datalad clone` the iris dataset and find out with a ``git annex whereis iris.csv`` command.

-"Nice, with this input dataset I have sufficient provenance capture for my input dataset, and I can install it as a modular component", you think as you mentally tick off YODA principle number 1 and 2.
-"But before I can install it, I need an analysis superdataset first."
+"Nice, with this input dataset I have sufficient provenance capture for my input dataset, and I can clone it as a modular component", you think as you mentally tick off YODA principle number 1 and 2.
+"But before I can clone it, I need an analysis superdataset first."

 Building an analysis dataset